 One of the most famous beaches in the world, Copacabana has the mountains and city behind it and is definitely Rio.
 Sit at one of the many restaurants along the beachfront to enjoy a batida or caipirinha, or take a stroll on the famous and often imitated Burle Marx designed sidewalks.

-In summertime, go early as it may be hard to find a spot on the sand.
+In the summertime, go early as it may be hard to find a spot on the sand.
 Also, take note that the currents are deceptively strong.
 A perfect place to eat, drink, relax and people watch.

 04 of 10